-Candidates for the MA must demonstrate at least "standard proficiency" in a foreign language.
-According to Graduate School policies, "standard proficiency" assumes a reading comprehension level expected of a student who has completed one year of college foreign language instruction or the equivalent.
-A student may verify standard proficiency in one of the following ways:
+Candidates for the Master of Arts degree in the Department of Political Science must demonstrate at least "standard proficiency" in a foreign language.
+Standard proficiency assumes a reading-comprehension level expected of a student who has completed one year of college foreign-language instruction (1020) or the equivalent.
+Students can demonstrate proficiency in one of the following ways: